COSMIC APPLE GARDENS

 Recipes

 The coolers at your site are stocked with a selection of Lifeline Cheese and Cosmic Apple Pork and Beef (listed below).
-If you know you want something, please email me and I will make sure it is in the cooler, reserved for you.
 I don't send every cut every week, they simply won't all fit!

-Beef Available: Tenderloin, Rib-eye, Sirloin, Eye of the Round, Skirt, Patties, Stew Meat, Ground Beef, Sirloin Roast, Short Ribs, Tongue and Liver
+Beef Available: Tenderloin, Sirloin Steak, Eye of the Round, Patties, Stew Meat, Sirloin Roast, Tongue and Liver

 WASH YOUR VEGGIES!!